 Seed Round in 2020

-Satellite Bio specializes in cell therapy, regenerative medicine, synthetic biology, cell biology, and tissue engineering.
-It focuses on the development and implementation of proprietary, off-the-shelf, implantable satellite organs as living therapeutic solutions that can transform the lives of millions of patients who suffer from serious diseases.
+Satellite Bio is a company that specializes in cell therapy, regenerative medicine, synthetic biology, cell biology, and tissue engineering.
+It is dedicated to developing a therapeutic platform aimed at creating innovative cell therapies to address complex diseases.
+The company’s primary focus is on the design and implementation of proprietary, off-the-shelf, implantable satellite organs, which serve as living therapeutic solutions.
+These satellite organs are intended to improve the lives of millions of patients suffering from serious health conditions.

 Invivyd